 Fan Xie Ye alleviates your cat’s imbalances while treating the symptom of constipation.

 According to Traditional Chinese Medicine, Fan Xie Ye works by:

 - Purging the large intestine

 - Clearing heat

-Fan Xie Ye works best when combined with plenty of water, Eastern Food Therapy, and moderate exercise.
+However, Fan Xie Ye works even better when combined with plenty of water, Eastern Food Therapy, and moderate exercise.